Pontryagin Maximum Principle - a generalization: Introduction

-To explain briefly the result, let us note that an AL algebroid is determined by certain linear bi-vector field $\Pi$ distinguished on the dual $E^\ast$ of a vector bundle $\zt:E\ra M$.
-This bi-vector field defines, in particular, a vector bundle morphism $\zr:E\ra\sT M$, called the {\it anchor} of the AL algebroid structure on $E$, and the {\it Hamiltonian vector field} $\X_H$ associated with any $C^1$ function $H$ on $E^\ast$, defined in the standard way as the contraction $\X_H=i_{\xd H}\Pi$.
-The classical model is the tangent bundle $E=\sT M$ with the Poisson tensor on $\sT^\ast M$ corresponding to the canonical symplectic structure.
-The anchor equals the identity in this case.
-Other standard examples are finite-dimensional real Lie algebras $E=\mathfrak g$ with the corresponding Lie-Poisson tensors on their duals $\mathfrak g^\ast$ and trivial anchor maps ($M$ is a single point in these cases).
-On $E$ we can consider {\it admissible paths}, i.e. piece-wise continuous maps $\zg:[t_0,t_1]\ra E$ such that the projection $x(t)=\zt(\zg(t))$ of $\zg(t)$ on $M$ is piece-wise $C^1$ and $\dot x(t)=\zr(\zg(t))$.
-On admissible paths we have an equivalence relation $\zg\sim\zs$ interpreted as a reduction of homotopy equivalence (with fixed end-points).
-The concept of this equivalence in the case of AL algebroids is the crucial and non-trivial part our framework.
-Note that equivalent paths need not to be defined on the same time interval.
-For an admissible path $\zs$ we denote with $[\zs]$ the equivalence homotopy class of $\zs$.
+On the bundle $E$ we can consider \emph{admissible paths}, i.e. bounded measurable maps $a:[t_0,t_1]\ra E$ such that the projection $x(t)=\tau(a(t))$ of $a(t)$ onto $M$ is absolutely continuous (AC) and $\dot x(t)=\rho(a(t))$ a.e.
+On admissible paths we have an equivalence relation $a\sim b$ interpreted as a reduction of homotopy equivalence (with fixed end-points).
+Note that equivalent paths need not be defined on the same time interval.
+For an admissible path $\sigma$, we denote with $[\sigma]$ the equivalence class of $\sigma$.

-A {\it control system} is defined by a continuous map $f:M\ti U\ra E$, where $U$ is a topological space of control parameters, such that for each $u\in U$ the function $f_u=f(\cdot,u)$ is a section of class $C^1$ of the bundle $E$.
-Every {\it admissible control}, i.e. a piece-wise continuous path $u(t)$ in $U$, gives rise to a piece-wise $C^1$ path in $M$ defined by the differential equation
+A \emph{control system} is defined by a continuous map $f:M\times U\ra E$, where $U$ is a topological space of control parameters, such that for each $u\in U$ the function $f(\cdot,u)$ is a section of class $C^1$ of the bundle $E$.
+Every \emph{admissible control}, i.e. a bounded measurable path $u(t)$ in $U$, gives rise to an absolutely continuous path in $M$ defined by the differential equation

-with the initial condition $x(t_0)=x_0$, and to an admissible path $\zg(t)=f(x(t),u(t))$ (we will call it {\it admissible path induced by the control} $u(t)$) covering $x(t)$.
-An {\it optimal control problem} for this control system is associated with a class $[\zs]$ of an admissible path $\zs$ with the initial base-point $x_0$ and a {\it cost function} $L:M\ti U\ra\R$, and the question is to find an admissible control $u:[t_0,t_1]\ra U$ (the time interval is to be found as well) such that
+and to an admissible path $a(t)=f(x(t),u(t))$ covering $x(t)$ (we will call $a(t)$ the \emph{trajectory} of the control system and the pair $(x(t),u(t))$ the \emph{controlled pair}).
+An \emph{optimal control problem} (OCP) for this control system is associated with a fixed homotopy class $[\sigma]$ of an admissible path $\sigma$ and a \emph{cost function} $L:M\times U\ra\R$.
+The problem is to find a controlled pair $(x(t),u(t))$ with $t\in[t_0,t_1]$ (the time interval is to be found as well) such that